- Mental Health»

 It takes an enormous amount of that limited available energy to be "on guard" at all times, draining us psycho-physically, and stealing away that portion of energy which would normally be used for body's recuperation, healing, and life promoting functions and activities.

-Indeed, whether we are talking people or animals, we can't escape an impression of some of them displaying a strong will-to-live and to somehow wilfully affect their world - or those who seem to be constantly retreating, escaping, criticizing, warning - but getting nowhere, as if locked up in their mode of defensive survival strategies.
+Indeed, whether we are talking people or animals, we can't escape an impression of some of them displaying a will-to-live and to somehow willfully affect their world-- - or those who seem to be constantly retreating, escaping, criticizing, complaining, feeling as victims---but getting nowhere, as if locked up in their mode of defensive survival.

 Opinionated and Leading - or Submissive and Following